onemez/Simple-SysAdmin-Scripts/AgileProjectMgmtNotes.md

-# Some quick notes and defintions on Agile, Scrum, Waterfall and Kanban Project Managment in relation to DevOps
+# Notes and defintions on Agile, Scrum, Waterfall and Kanban Project Managment in relation to DevOps

 ## Agile Project Management is a project philosophy or framework that takes an iterative approach towards the completion of a project.